 You’re about to make changes to the pristine kernel source.
 This means that what

-have the -cs4118
+-cs4118

 pristine kernel as a fallback to boot into, you should avoid